vanedaza/CDT/README.md

 ### **Report**

 CL.ipynb  This notebook is used to generate a .tex containing the light curves of the eclipsing binary systems and a table with system and classification information.
-Most of the curves are beautiful.